ge0rgian-dobrescu/portfolio/README.md

 # settrex.github.io

-This is a repository that displays my personal portfolio.
+This repository displays my personal portfolio.
 It is used for showing my work as a Graphic Designer.
 Here you can find:
 - My contact;